WICG/attribution-reporting-api/EVENT.md

 * One report with metadata “3”, sent 7 days after the click
 * One report with metadata “0”, also sent 7 days after the click

+### Storage limits

+The browser may apply storage limits in order to prevent excessive resource usage.

+Strawman: There should be a limit of 1024 pending sources per source origin.

+Strawman: There should be a limit of 1024 pending reports per destination site.

 ## Privacy Considerations

 A primary privacy goal of the API is to make _linking identity_ between two